Beuth-Erdelt/DBMS-Benchmarker/README.md

 The errors that may have occured are saved for each DBMS and per query.
 The error messages are fetched from Python exceptions thrown during a benchmark run.
 This is for inspection of problems.

+#### All Warnings
+This evaluation is available as dicts.

+The warnings that may have occured are saved for each DBMS and per query.
+The warning messages are generated if comparison of result sets detects any difference.
+This is for inspection of problems.

 #### Initialization Scripts